davidwrede/chef-web-docs-1/includes_plugin_knife/includes_plugin_knife_using_authenticated_requests.rst

    * - Method
      - Description
    * - ``rest.delete_rest``
-     - Use to delete an object from the |chef server|.
+     - Use to delete an object from the Chef server.
    * - ``rest.get_rest``
-     - Use to get the details of an object on the |chef server|.
+     - Use to get the details of an object on the Chef server.
    * - ``rest.post_rest``
-     - Use to add an object to the |chef server|.
+     - Use to add an object to the Chef server.
    * - ``rest.put_rest``
-     - Use to update an object on the |chef server|.
+     - Use to update an object on the Chef server.

 For example: